 Shannon airport is a third option.
 Shannon airport services some European cities and operates a limited number of direct transatlantic flights.
 The following major European cities are serviced: Barcelona (Ryanair), Birmingham (Ryanair), Budapest (Ryanair), Edinburgh (Ryanair), Krakow (Ryanair), London (Ryanair/Aer Lingus), Marseille (Ryanair), Manchester (Ryanair), Warsaw (Ryanair).
 The US routes are Boston (Aer Lingus) and New York-JFK (Aer Lingus).

 Regular bus services connect Shannon Airport to Limerick City.
 From Limerick, it is possible to take a bus or a train to Cork.
-This journey takes approximately two hours.
+This journey takes approximately two hours but requires a connecting train at Limerick Junction.
 The train fare is roughly €20 for a return ticket.
 Bus services are cheaper at approximately €15 return to Cork.

-Taking a ferry to Ireland could be another option, especially for UK based scholars.
+Taking a ferry to Ireland could be another option, especially for UK and France based scholars.
 Additionally, European delegates may opt to bring their cars or hold a preference for greener travel options.
 The main choices to arrive by ferry include travelling from Wales or France to Ireland.
-For example, delegates can travel from Holyhead (Wales) to Dublin, from Fishguard (Wales) to Rosslare, Wexford or from Cherbourg (France) to Rosslare, Wexford.
+For example, delegates can travel from Holyhead (Wales) to Dublin, from Fishguard (Wales) to Rosslare, Wexford or from Roscoff (France) directly to Cork, Cherbourg (France) to Cork or Rosslare, Wexford.
 At present Stenaline offer these routes.

 As you will soon discover, Cork City is a relatively small city by European standards.
 While a local bus service does exist to connect the city centre to UCC (and many more locations outside of the city environs), the University is located within walking distance of the city centre.
 Depending on one’s accommodation location, this walk could vary from 5-25 minutes.
 For the most part, the city’s amenities and the university are accessible on foot.